 The firm’s top-heavy defined benefit pension plan flipped from being over-funded to substantially under-funded as a result of the 2008-9 stock market crash, requiring the annual pension contribution to unexpectedly increase by millions of dollars per year.

 These extremely difficult circumstances caused a crisis of confidence among the partners causing some big rainmakers to depart with large books of business.
 Many other partners feared that the firm might implode if corrective action was not taken immediately.

-Firm leaders lost credibility by offering assurances during 2008 and 2009 that the worst was over, although more bad news followed on a monthly basis.
+Firm leaders lost credibility by offering assurances that the worst was over, although more bad news followed on a monthly basis.
 To forestall additional partner departures, the firm’s Executive Committee awarded bonuses to be paid out of future profits.